Hemapriya26/HALF_ADDER_SUBTRACTOR/README.md

 **Half adder**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.
 ![WhatsApp Image 2025-11-15 at 20 39 05_55a97c33](https://github.com/user-attachments/assets/32ef7f6d-a255-4376-82f1-97e708278429)

 **Half subtractor**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.
 ![WhatsApp Image 2025-11-15 at 20 39 25_f36f6663](https://github.com/user-attachments/assets/602cbe13-9be6-49c4-9642-24d5c870f819)

 Developed by: HEMAPRIYA P RegisterNumber: 25015164